swadhinrahul20396/url-shortener/reference.md

-# URL Shortener — Architecture Reference (written for a new engineer)
+# URL Shortener — Architecture Reference

 If you're picking this codebase up for the first time, read this file top to bottom — each section assumes only the previous one.
 Code-level details live